Evaluating In The Global South: A Canadian Evaluator’s Perspective

 Context is Everything

-The impact of these events is evident in the way people communicate, build relationships and set priorities.
-For example, health care appointments are often done with an open door and multiple family members in attendance – a sign of the slow process to rebuilding trust with both individuals and the organizations they represent.
-Likewise, when conducting interviews in villages the majority of time is spent being welcomed into a home or establishment and offered food, then once a relationship is established the actual gathering of information can begin.
-Again, I can’t emphasize enough that as an evaluator it is vital to understand the context.
-I started to realize this on day one and feel that it may be the biggest “take home” from this entire experience.
+The impact of these events is evident in the way people communicate, build relationships, and set priorities.
+For example, health care appointments are often done with an open door and multiple family members in attendance – a sign of the process of rebuilding trust with both individuals and the organizations they represent.
+Likewise, when conducting interviews in villages, the majority of time is spent being welcomed into a home or establishment and offered food, then once a relationship is established, the actual gathering of information can begin.
+Again, I can’t emphasize enough that as an evaluator, it is vital to understand the context.
+I started to realize this on day one and feel that it may be the biggest “take-home” from this entire experience.

-As evaluators we are trained to ask questions – we need to do this before we even get close to starting our work.
+As evaluators, we are trained to ask questions – we need to do this before we even get close to starting our work.
 Don’t be afraid to ask questions and continue to learn.
-In my case I was rewarded with a country that is happy to share their stories and perspectives which has given me the foundation to now ask better evaluation questions.

 Lesson #2